able-app/docs/controls/ε elements/toggle/toggle-pieces.md

 ### Size

-We have the need for two sizes in the Toggle, the first Base (default) size for most use cases and a shorter one "Tiny" for those situations where the Toggle shows up in other fixed height components like the App Bar.
+We have the need for two sizes in the Toggle, the first **Base** (default) size for most use cases and a shorter one "**Tiny**" for those situations where the Toggle shows up in other fixed height components like in the App Bar.

 ### State